telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

         $("#dialog").kendoDialog();
     });

-When a Dialog is initialized, it is going to be automatically displayed as open near the location of the DOM element, which was used to initialize the content.
+When a Dialog is initialized, it is automatically displayed as open near the location of the DOM element that was used to initialize the content.

 ### HTML Structure and DOM Placement

-With regard to the CSS selectors or element discovery via Javascript, take into account that, by default, the Dialog is created as a child of the `<body>` element.
+By default, the Dialog is created as a child of the `<body>` element.

 The example below demonstrates the possible markup before the initialization of the Kendo UI Dialog.